 Utah Short-Term Rental Laws by City (2026)

 Short-term rental rules in Utah are set city by city — a property that is legal to rent nightly in one town can be prohibited a few miles away.
-The table below covers 2 Utah cities, with each city's legal status, permit cost, and last-verified date.
+The table below covers 3 Utah cities (3 human-verified against official sources), with each city's legal status, permit cost, and last-verified date.

 Statewide short-term rental rules in Utah